Marcuss2/spamrurs/README.md

 A quickly written program to spam Russian Government websites and related websites

-Written as a response to https://stop-russian-desinformation.near.page/, these sites suffer from a certain flaw in web browsers which limits the number of active connections to 4.
+Written as a response to https://stop-russian-desinformation.near.page/, these sites suffer from a certain limitation in web browsers which limits the number of active connections to 4.

 # Usage